-UNIDENTIFIED MAN #1: Yesterday, a 20-year-old man identified as Adam Lanza made his way into the Sandy Hook Elementary School in Newtown, Connecticut and began shooting.
-Later we would learn that 26 people were shot dead, 20 of them children.
+This is WEEKEND EDITION, from NPR News.
+I'm Scott Simon.
+Yesterday, a 20-year-old man identified as Adam Lanza, made his way into the Sandy Hook Elementary School in Newtown, Connecticut, and began shooting.
+Later, we would learn that 26 people were shot dead; 20 of them children.
 Law enforcement officials tell NPR the shooter's mother was found dead at the family home.

-SIMON: A timeline of the horrifying events, at least anecdotally, was laid out yesterday, as survivors began to tell their stories Laura Feinstein, a teacher, spoke with WTOP in Washington, D.C.
+SIMON: A timeline of the horrifying events - at least, anecdotally - was laid out yesterday as survivors began to tell their stories.
+Laura Feinstein, a teacher, spoke with WTOP in Washington, D.C.

-LAURA FEINSTEIN: I hurried my kids into the classroom and I called the office.
-And the office secretary picked up the phone and I said is everything OK?
-And she said there's someone in the building shooting.
+LAURA FEINSTEIN: I hurried my kids into the classroom, and I called the office.
+And the office secretary picked up the phone and I said, is everything OK?
+And she said, there's someone in the building, shooting.

-SIMON: Abby Clemmons is a second grade teacher at Sandy Hook.
-She spoke to KPCC's Air Talk.
+SIMON: Abby Clemmons is a second- grade teacher at Sandy Hook.
+She talked to KPCC's "Air Talk."

-ABBY CLEMMONS: My heart breaks for my little students who had to listen to those gunshots.
-I couldn't muffle the, you know, I didn't know what to do to - I couldn't stop those sounds.
+ABBY CLEMMONS: My heart breaks for my little students, who had to listen to those gunshots.
+I couldn't muffle the - you know, I didn't know what to do to - I couldn't stop those sounds.

 SIMON: Melissa Makris spoke with NPR's ALL THINGS CONSIDERED yesterday.
-She has a 10-year-old son at Sandy Hook who made it out safely.
+She has a 10-year-old son at Sandy Hook, who made it out safely.

-MELISSA MAKRIS: He's with friends right now watching a movie, but we need to sit him down tomorrow or the next day and let him know that some really bad things happened at his school.
+MELISSA MAKRIS: He's with friends right now, watching a movie.
+But we need to sit him down tomorrow or the next day, and let him know that some really bad things happened at his school.